 Climate change may result in extreme weather and changes in precipitation and temperature, all of which may result in physical damage or a decrease in demand for our properties located in the areas affected by these conditions.
 For example, a number of our properties are located in Arizona which is facing water supply issues resulting from the ongoing drought in the Western United States.
-In August 2022, the U.S. Bureau of Reclamation declared a Tier 2 shortage at Lake Mead, which increased water restrictions for states in the southwest.
-Beginning in January 2023, Arizona will forfeit approximately 21% of the state's yearly allotment of water from Lake Mead.
+In August 2023 and August 2024, the U.S. Bureau of Reclamation announced that Lake Mead will operate in a Tier 1 shortage in 2024 and 2025, respectively, which requires Arizona to forfeit approximately 18% of the state's yearly allotment of water from Lake Mead.
 The success of our Arizona properties may continue to be negatively impacted by increased stress on water supplies caused by climate change.
-Should the impact of climate change be material in nature or occur for lengthy periods of time, our financial condition or results of operations would be adversely affected.
+Should the impact of climate change be material in nature or occur for lengthy periods of time, our financial condition or results of operations would be adversely affected and may vary significantly from one period to the next.
 In addition, changes in federal and state legislation and regulation on climate change could result in increased capital expenditures to improve the energy efficiency of our existing properties in order to comply with such regulations.
 The federal government has enacted, and some of the states and localities in which we operate may enact, certain climate change laws and regulations or have begun regulating carbon footprints and greenhouse gas emissions.
 Although these laws and regulations have not had any known material adverse effects on our business to date, they could result in substantial costs, including compliance costs, increased energy costs, retrofit costs and construction costs, including monitoring and reporting costs, and capital expenditures for environmental control facilities and other new equipment.
 Furthermore, our reputation could be negatively affected if we violate climate change laws or regulations.
+We also expect that over time we will likely need to be prepared to contend with overlapping, yet distinct, climate-related disclosure requirements in multiple jurisdictions.
+Non-compliance with these laws or regulations may result in litigation, fines, penalties, loss of tenants, lower valuation and higher investor activism activities.
 We cannot predict how future laws and regulations, or future interpretations of current laws and regulations, related to climate change will affect our properties, business, results of operations and financial condition.
 Lastly, the physical impacts of climate change on our operations are highly uncertain, and would be particular to the geographic circumstances in areas in which we operate.
-These may include changes in global weather patterns, which could include changes in rainfall and storm patterns and intensities, water shortages, changing sea levels and changing temperature averages or extremes.
+These may include changes in global weather patterns, which could include changes in storm patterns and intensities (including floods, fires, tornadoes, hurricanes, droughts or ice storms) and changes in sea levels, precipitation, temperature, air quality and quality and availability of water.
 These impacts may adversely affect our properties, our business, financial condition and results of operations.